mikejoh/cloud-provider-cloudlycke/README.md

     ```
     If you wonder why there's beta labels in there you can track the promotion of cloud provider labels to GA at [this](https://github.com/kubernetes/enhancements/issues/837) issue, here's a KEP defining [standard topology labels](https://github.com/kubernetes/enhancements/pull/1660) that also might be of interest.
   * The Nginx Pods that earlier were in `Pending` state now should be `Running`, this is a consequence of that taint being removed.

+  Regarding the labels, note that e.g. the OpenStack external CCM uses the [Nova (OpenStack compute service) instance metadata](https://github.com/kubernetes/cloud-provider-openstack/blob/v1.18.0/pkg/util/metadata/metadata.go) to add the instance information to the `Node` labels.

   The responsible controller for these operations are the (Cloud) Node Controller.